W W Law Collection

 W. W. Law Art Collection

-The W. W. Law Art Collection (1849, 1895, 1964-1998, no date) includes 158 items of original, print and reproduction artwork collected by W. W. Law.
+The W. W. Law Art Collection includes original, print and reproduction artwork collected by W. W. Law.
 The works represent a wide range of artistic styles, media and time periods, and include both Savannah, regional and national artists.
 Of note are works by Savannah artists Christopher Murphy, Jr. and Myrtle Jones, Chicago artists Margaret T. Burroughs and William S. Carter, and regional artists who W. W. Law helped get their start through exhibits at the King-Tisdell Cottage like Jonathan Green.